Livestock guardian dog: Physical traits

-LGDs are large, powerful dogs, although smaller dogs drive wild animals away from the herd just as effectively.
+LGDs are large, powerful dogs.
 The large size provides guardian dogs with a number of advantages: they retain heat longer, carry more fat reserves and can go without food for longer, are less likely to get bone fractures and tolerate illnesses better.
 Their stride is longer, so they are more efficient at long distances.
-However, dogs that are too large suffer more from the heat, therefore they are used exclusively in the northern regions and in mountain pastures.
+However, dogs that are too large suffer more from the heat, therefore they are used exclusively in the colder regions and in mountain pastures.
 Livestock guardian dogs working with the herds in hot areas are lighter in bone and shorter.

 All LGDs have similar physical traits.
 Differences in appearance reflect the peculiarities of the climate in which these dogs live and work.
 All LGDs have a dense water-repellent coat, strong build, and independent disposition.
 Differences in the colour are determined by local traditions: puppies of a typical colour were given preference for breeding in different regions.
 Rigg notes that often the color of dogs is chosen according to the main color of the livestock: in flocks of white sheep, the dogs are white, with coloured sheep, goats or yaks, the dogs are usually grey or brown.
-It is assumed that animals are calmer about being in a presence of dogs of a similar color.
+It is assumed that animals are calmer about being in a presence of dogs of a similar colour.
 In addition, the color of the dog corresponding to the color of the herd reduces the risk of accidental death of the dog when shooting wolves.

 Livestock guardian dogs in the modern world

 LGDs are generally large, independent, and protective, which can make them less than ideal for urban or even suburban living.
 Nonetheless, despite their size, they can be gentle, make good companion dogs, and are often protective towards children.
 If introduced to a family as a pup, most LGDs are as protective of their family as a working guard dog is of its flock.
 In fact, in some communities where LGDs are a tradition, the runt of a litter often was kept or given as a household pet or simply kept as a village dog without a single owner.

 For various reasons, including the decline in livestock and the transition to other methods of livestock breeding and management, in many regions, the number of LGDs has critically declined.
-Instead of their original purpose, livestock guardian dogs are more often used to guard property, bred as show dogs with a spectacular appearance, and sometimes used in dog fight business.
+Instead of their original purpose, livestock guardian dogs are more often used to guard property, bred as show dogs with a spectacular appearance, and sometimes used in the dog fight business.
 The breed standards used by canine organisations in purebred breeding and their selection process are mainly focused on physical characteristics and not on their ability to protect the herd.
 In the absence of a traditional guarding purpose and selection associated with it, hereditary guarding skills and key working qualities of LGDs get lost.